 Child dentistry reimbursement

 In most cases, regular dental treatment is reimbursed by the health insurance company for children up to age 18.
 For example, periodic check-ups.
 Specialist treatment such as braces and crowns and bridges are not covered by the health insurance company’s basic insurance.
+Although a number of insurance companies have set a price ceiling since 2023.
 In order to be certain that the costs will be reimbursed, contact your insurance company beforehand.

 Making an appointment for child dentistry